 Frequently asked questions

-How do you fire someone you like?
+- How can you fire someone you personally like?